TeomanDeniz/LIBCMT/README.md

 # LIBCMT
-LIBCMT: With this library, you can use every feature in C language even if it's exist or not in your compiler.
+LIBCMT: With this library, you can use every feature in C language even if it's not exist in your compiler.

 ## Contents